×

 • Abdominal pain and issues

-The pelvic region is a weight-bearing joint held in place by robust bones of the hope and pelvis.
-Management of pelvis fractures relies on the bones’ severity and extent of displacement.
+The pelvic region is a weight-bearing joint held in place by robust bones of the hip and pelvis.
+Management of pelvis fractures relies on the severity of the break and the extent of displacement.

 Mild and stable pelvis fractures can be managed without surgical intervention.
 Non-surgical treatment options include: